NPoornimaGit/GitAssignments/README.md

 ## Assumptions & Limitations
 - Tasks are stored in memory only (no database persistence).
 - Service is exposed internally (ClusterIP);
+- ClusterIP service type is not externally accessible unless you port-forward.
+- The container image is assumed to be publicly accessible (GHCR or Docker Hub).

 ## Design Decisions
  - FastAPI : high performancd, automatic data validation through pandatic , documentation genaration(Swagger UI)